 The most important event in the life of a dwarf is the hat-giving ceremony.
 Once a year, all the young dwarves who have reached the age of 50 are led into a completely dark cave.
 From a big heap of red and green hats, they have to pick one and put it on.
-One by one they then enter the big, well-lit ceremonial hall and have to form a line - the dwarves with red hats on the left, the ones with green hats on the right - in front of the Elders.
+One by one they then enter the big, well-lit ceremonial hall and have to form a line in front of the Elders, but such that all dwarves with red hats form the left half of the line, the ones with green hats form the right half.